appinho/SARosPerceptionKitti/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/pQ3EL-UoUpI/0.jpg)](https://www.youtube.com/watch?v=pQ3EL-UoUpI)

 ### 0 To Dos
-- Transform World to Image for evaluation
+- Unify transformation use so that only cam to image is done by txt file
+- Create track.msg that differs from object.msg
 - Change DA to be GNN
-- Include ground extraction and interpolation of point cloud
+- Include ground extraction for more point per object
+- Interpolation of point cloud
 - Add DBSCAN cluster algorithm  (Only seed at dynamical voxels)
 - Add orientation, height and z coordinate in detection
 - Include Geometrical and Semantical Model/Classification of tracks not only by semantic but also by dimension